HiCI: Hierarchical Construction-Integration for Long-Context Attention: Abstract

 \section{Abstract}

 Long-context language modeling is commonly framed as a scalability challenge of token-level attention, yet local-to-global information structuring remains largely implicit in existing approaches.
 Drawing on cognitive theories of discourse comprehension, we propose \textbf{HiCI} (Hierarchical Construction--Integration), a hierarchical attention module that constructs segment-level representations, integrates them into a shared global context, and broadcasts both to condition segment-level attention.
-We validate HiCI through parameter-efficient adaptation of LLaMA-2 with only $\sim$5.5\% additional parameters, extending context from 4K to 100K tokens (7B) and 64K tokens (13B).
+We validate HiCI through parameter-efficient adaptation of LLaMA-2 (7B and 13B) and Qwen3-8B with only $\sim$4--5\% additional parameters, extending context to 100K/64K tokens for LLaMA-2-7B/13B and to 48K tokens for Qwen3-8B.
 Across language modeling, retrieval, and instruction-following benchmarks, HiCI yields consistent improvements over strong baselines, including matching proprietary models on topic retrieval and surpassing GPT-3.5-Turbo-16K on code comprehension.
 These results demonstrate the effectiveness of explicit hierarchical structuring as an inductive bias for long-context modeling.